 If you are looking for a fun and different Halloween party theme, then why not a Halloween Tiki Party?
 Take a classic Hawaiian theme and give it a spooky twist with skeletons, pineapple Jack-o’-Lanterns, tropical cocktails and party food, Hawaiian shirts, grass skirts, and tiki statues!
 This guide has all you need to throw an awesome Hawaiian Tiki party for Halloween!

-I have included links to some great products and services that I think you would love.
-If you purchase via the links I may earn a small commission.
+Affiliate Disclosure I have included affiliate links to useful products and services related to the topic of this post.
+If you purchase via the links I may earn a commission.
 As an Amazon Associate, I earn from qualifying purchases.
+Read Full Disclosure Policy

 Halloween Tiki Party